What is South Watch?

 - Duquesne University

-We discuss community issues/problems and work towards solutions.
-Our mission “The South Side Flats and Slopes Code Enforcement Project works to improve the quality of life on South Side by bringing people and institutions together to identify code violations, advocate for their remediation and monitor the outcomes”
+Our mission is “the South Side Flats and Slopes Code Enforcement Project works to improve the quality of life on South Side by bringing people and institutions together to identify code violations, advocate for their remediation and monitor the outcomes.”

 The significant trash violations throughout the flats and slopes were chosen as the main focus of South Watch but this does not exclude other pertinent South Side issues.
 Visual inspection of the community makes it evident that illegal trash storage practices can cause the neighborhood to be perceived as an unsafe place to live in or visit.
 The impact of uncontrolled trash can be significant – a breeding ground for rodent, lower property values, a higher crime rate and more.